 Janine has been working at her job for the past five years.
 She’s been through a lot with the company, and she’s grown to love and care for her team.
 However, lately, she’s been feeling like it might be time to move on.
-She has been thinking of quitting a job to start a business
+She has been thinking of quitting her job to start an independent business creation.

 She’s been thinking about all of the other things she could do with her time if she weren’t stuck in a cubicle all day.
 Maybe she could travel more, spend more time with her family, or learn a new skill.
 The thought of quitting her job and embarking on a new adventure is both exciting and nerve-wracking.

-In the end, Janine decides that it’s worth giving freelancing and starting her own business a try.
+It is a tough decision but in the end, Janine decides that it’s worth giving freelancing and starting her own business model a try.
 She knows that it won’t be easy, but she’s confident that she can make it work if she puts her mind to it.

 She starts by putting together a portfolio of her best work and reaching out to former clients for referrals.
 Within a few months, Janine has landed several new projects and is starting to see some success.